zhiyu-zhao-ucas/musearch/README.md

 ```bash
 python examples/baseline.py --method {method} --landscape {landscape} --sequences_batch_size {sequences_batch_size} --model_queries_per_batch {model_queries_per_batch} --runs {runs}
 ```
-All methods require a fitness model to predict the fitness of sequences.
-If you want to use the fitness model provided by the landscape for method `method` (e.g., `adalead`), you can replace the `metheod` with `method_gt` (e.g., `adalead_gt`).
+All methods require a fitness model to predict the fitness of sequences in silico.
+If you want to use a fitness model that is identical to the underlying fitness landscape for a specific `method` (e.g., `adalead`), you can replace the method's name with its corresponding _gt variant (e.g., switch from `adalead` to `adalead_gt`).
+Otherwise, by default, a CNN model will be used to predict fitness scores in silico.

-For `muformer` landscape, we use the `muformer` landscape as the model to provide fitness scores for all methods.
-For other landscapes, we use a CNN model to provide fitness scores for all methods.
+For the muformer landscape, the `muformer` model is used to provide fitness scores for all methods.

 <!-- FLEXS is available on [PyPI](https://pypi.org/project/flexs/) 🐍 and can be installed with `pip install flexs`.